cyverseuk/Documentation/README.md

 The `WORKDIR` instruction sets the working directory (`/data/` for my images).

 If needed the following instructions may be found:
 `ADD/COPY` to add file/data/software to the image.
 Ideally the source will be a link or repository publicly available.
-The difference between the two instructions is that the former can extract files and open URLs (so in CyverseUK will be preferred: however `ADD` DO NOT extract from an URL, the extraction will have to be explicitly permformed in a second time.
+The difference between the two instructions is that the former can extract files and open URLs (so in CyverseUK will be preferred: however `ADD` DO NOT extract from an URL, the extraction will have to be explicitly permformed in a second time).
 `ENV` set environmental variables.
 Note that it supports a few standard bash modifiers as the following:
 ```bash
 ${varibale:-word}
 ${variable:+word}
 ```
-`MANTAINER` reports author of the image.
+`MANTAINER` is the author of the image.
 `ENTRYPOINT` may provide a default command to run when starting a new container making the docker image an executable.

 ###Run a Container